yashwantsinghzala/CreateBookSearchAppWithExpress/README.md

 npm install

- command for both client app dependency(open the command prompt on client folder) and  server app. (open the command prompt on root of the application)
+ command for both client app dependency(open the command prompt on client folder) and  for server app. (open the command prompt on root of the application)